 How do you meal prep this Cranberry Orange Cinnamon Holiday Smoothie?

-Prep smoothie packs in Stasher Silicone Food Storage Bags or other freezer safe containers by adding all ingredients to the bag except the liquid.
+Prep smoothie packs in Stasher Silicone Food Storage Bags (affiliate link!) or other freezer safe containers by adding all ingredients to the bag except the liquid.
 Remove air, seal and label with the date and type of smoothie.
 To make, dump everything in your blender and add liquid as needed.

 How to store leftover Cranberry Orange Cinnamon Holiday Smoothie:

 While this smoothie is intended to be a one serving meal without leftovers, if you do end up with leftovers, no worries.
-You can freeze them into cubes using a Souper Cubes 2 Tablespoon Freezing Tray and then reblend in the future.
+You can freeze them into cubes using a Souper Cubes 2 Tablespoon Freezing Tray (affiliate link!) and then reblend in the future.

 Smoothie lovers must try this Cranberry Orange Cinnamon Holiday Smoothie full of fab Fall flavors – orange, cranberry, and cinnamon combine for a deliciously unique taste in this delightful Fall or Winter breakfast treat!